In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 To know how to create .NET 5 Web API project, read this – How to Build .NET 5 Web API in Visual Studio 2019?

-To Create a .NET 5 Web API and Angular application to perform CRUD operation with the help of Entity Framework Core, read this – .NET 5 Web API CRUD with Angular and Entity Framework
+To Create a .NET 5 Web API and Angular application to perform CRUD operations with the help of Entity Framework Core, read this – .NET 5 Web API CRUD with Angular and Entity Framework

 Read this - How to create .NET 5 API in Visual Studio Code?